oceanprotocol/react/README.md

 export default function MyApp({ children }: { children: any }) {
     // TODO: setup web3 first
+    // or fallback to injected providers by default
+    // so it works with any browser wallet out of the box

     return (
         <OceanProvider web3={web3}>